 The authority on videogame art, design and play, Edge is the must-have companion for game industry professionals, aspiring game-makers and super-committed hobbyists.
-You can subscribe to both the print or digital editions here.
-Edge 320 features Shadow of the Tomb Raider on the cover, and it's available now.
+You can subscribe to both the print or digital editions here (opens in new tab).
+Edge 320 (opens in new tab) features Shadow of the Tomb Raider on the cover, and it's available now.

 Welcome to the third guest article from Edge (opens in new tab) on PC Gamer, where we'll occasionally feature PC gaming-based articles from the long-running magazine's recent history.
 This was originally published in Edge 309 in July 2017, and is republished here with the Edge team's permission.